Write to Culture Secretary Lisa Nandy MP here

-Find out more about our work in this area below.
+Find out more about our work in this area, including advice and guidance we have issued for writers, below.

 - Read our manifesto Putting writers at the heart of the story which has recommendations on copyright and AI